 Twain referred to Elmira as “a foretaste of Heaven” and although a citizen of the world, it was here in Elmira he was laid to rest alongside his wife’s family in their plot at Woodlawn Cemetery after his death on April 21, 1910 in Redding, CT.
 Twain’s grave is marked by a headstone and also a twelve foot tall- two fathoms or "mark twain"- granite monument.
 Visitors to Twain’s grave have been known to leave cigars in his honor.

 Twain’s famous study, the “number one literary attraction in America” according to USA Today, can be found on the campus of Elmira College.
 Modeled after a Mississippi steamboat pilot house, Twain described it as “the loveliest study you ever saw.
 It is octagonal in shape with a peaked roof, each space filled with a spacious window and it sits perched in complete isolation on the very top of an elevation that commands leagues of valleys and city and retreating ranges of blue hill.”
-The study is staffed by Elmira College student guides daily throughout the summer and by appointment in the off-season.
-Visitors will also find the Mark Twain Exhibit in Hamilton Hall and statues of Mark Twain and his wife, Olivia Langdon, on the beautiful Victorian and Collegiate Gothic architecturally styled campus.
+Visitors will also find the Mark Twain Exhibit in Cowles Hall and statues of Mark Twain and his wife, Olivia Langdon, on the beautiful Victorian and Collegiate Gothic architecturally styled campus.
 The Center for Mark Twain Studies hosts “The Trouble Begins At Eight” lecture series annually in the Fall and Spring with visiting scholars presenting their take on all things Twain at The Barn of Quarry Farm.
 Twain’s legacy may be explored further by a visit to The Chemung Valley History Museum in downtown Elmira and during special lectures and events occurring throughout the year.